cdsittampalam/documentation/docs/Security & Cryptography.md

 BLS Signature Scheme
 --------------------

-To determine asset ownership and governance on the Qredo blockchain, the Qredo network uses the BLS (Boneh–Lynn–Shacham) signature scheme.
+To determine asset ownership and governance on the Qredo blockchain, the Qredo Network uses the BLS (Boneh–Lynn–Shacham) signature scheme.
 For example, each time a custodian approves a transfer, a BLS signature is generated.
 BLS allows the sharing of public keys as well as the aggregation of signatures that is required to apply the consensus rules in Qredo.
 The signature scheme provides a highly efficient way of aggregation over other signature aggregation methods.

 ### Key Generation

-BLS public and private key pairs are generated when an IDDoc is created for a user who joins the Qredo network.
+BLS public and private key pairs are generated when an IDDoc is created for a user who joins the Qredo Network.
 A seed value, stored in the secure enclave of a secure hardware appliance, generates a private and public key pair.

 ### BLS Encryption Method